freeCodeCamp/freeCodeCamp/guide/english/book-recommendations/python/index.md

 #### Learn Python 3 the Hard Way

 Paid (Free ebook available) book which covers the basics of python.
-It's designed to get you started with python language and become familiar with its syntax and workings by the time you complete the book.
+It's designed in a way for the beginners to acquire the in depth knowledge of the python programming language and also giving them a hands on experience to code in python by the time the read the whole book.
+It starts with a complete ABC of python starting with the knowledge of syntax foe writing statements and functions and then scaling up to the level to write a hundred line code.
+The book is a definite choice for people of all skill levels - from beginners to geeks!

 - [Website](https://learnpythonthehardway.org/) (Buy from the creator | Includes video lessons)
 - [E-book](https://learnpythonthehardway.org/python3/) (free)